Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

 </div>

 <p style="text-align: center;"><em>
 WFC-Generated Layout (12×10×10) Featuring Variant 2 with Billboards — Zippy noise is applied exclusively to <code>city_block4</code>, the plane used for billboard attachments.
-This confirms our successful experiment of using planes as dynamic procedural surfaces in this WFC setup.
+This confirms our successful experiment of using planes as dynamic procedural surfaces in this WFC setup
 </em></p>

 <p align="center">